 Even when we have trauma around trust, a part of us, like a seed in the ground, is waiting to trust someone.

 You don’t have to tell your body to try to trust, but you can listen to the ways it’s trying to trust.
-It might look like sharing something small, or inviting another’s interest, or expressing frustration.
+It might look like sharing something small, inviting another’s interest, or expressing frustration.
 Like a person who will put a few pounds of weight on a bridge to see if it is safe to walk across, we do things to ensure ourselves in order to trust.
 We hope that the few pounds of weight on the bridge will give us the courage to walk across.
 Leaning on someone, letting go of our fears, taking a step not knowing if we will fall – trusting is hard work.
 Realistically, the best that we can do when it comes to trusting is to take that step forward while acknowledging the potential consequences of it.
 This sounds scary, I know.
-The word, consequences, do not do justice to describe the potential agony we might be putting ourselves through.
+The word, consequences, does not do justice to describe the potential agony we might be putting ourselves through.

 But, I’ve come to find that the following things are within our control and can make this situation less hopeless.